 No matter the extent of your injuries, you should seek medical attention after any construction accident.
 This is important for your own wellbeing, and it also allows you to document your injuries.
 After your safety has been ensured, our attorneys can begin to investigate the circumstances of your accident by collecting information from the scene and taking photographic evidence.
 We can contact other employees and eyewitnesses who saw your accident occur while their memories are still fresh.
-Rest assured, our attorneys have extensive experience filing construction accident liability claims and we will work to secure the maximum amount of compensation possible.
+Rest assured, our attorneys have extensive experience filing construction accident liability claims and spinal cord injury liability claims.
+We will work to secure the maximum amount of compensation possible.

 Proving Third-party Liability